AlxHnr/dlaunch-plugins/README.md

 ### user-cmd

-Allows you to specify custom commands and aliases and provides a source named _"user-cmd"_.
-They can be defined in the file `~/.config/dlaunch/user-commands.scm`.
+Allows you to specify custom commands and aliases in the file `~/.config/dlaunch/user-commands.scm`.
+This plugin provides a source named _"user-cmd"_.

-Here are some examples:
+Here is a configuration example:

 ```scheme
 ; Some custom commands: